MarchenkoVladislav/TodoTelegramBot/README.md

 ## Features list
 This bot can:
 -   Create tasks
--   Change statuses of tasks
+-   Change status of the tasks
 -   Find not completed tasks
 -   Find all tasks
 -   Find tasks by date